Federated Transfer Learning with Differential Privacy: Technical Details of Section

 We first consider the privacy guarantee of \Cref{algorithm:DPregression_federated}.
 Notice that each iteration, along with the detection step (computing $\hat{\mA}$ in \eqref{eq:lowd-hatA}), uses a fresh batch of samples at each site.
-Therefore, it is sufficient to verify \eqref{eq:composition-eachstep} is satisfied for $t \in [T]$ and all $k \in \tkset$.
-For computing $\hat{\mA}$, each site produces $\hat{\beta}^{(k)}$ using a $(\epsilon,\delta)$-central DP \Cref{algorithm:DPregression_single}, which satisfies \eqref{eq:composition-eachstep} at $t = 1$.
+It therefore suffices to verify that \eqref{eq:composition-eachstep} is satisfied for $t \in [T]$ and $k \in \tkset$.
+To compute $\hat{\mA}$, each site produces $\hat{\beta}^{(k)}$ using an $(\epsilon,\delta)$-central DP algorithm, i.e.~\Cref{algorithm:DPregression_single}, which satisfies \eqref{eq:composition-eachstep} at $t = 1$.
 For $t > 1$, each site in each iteration computes a truncated gradient using $R_t^{(k)}$ and then adds scaled Gaussian noise $\phi_t^{(k)}w_t^{(k)}$.
-Both steps are $(\epsilon/2,\delta/2)$-central DP by the choice of parameters, and together they guarantee \eqref{eq:composition-eachstep} is satisfied by composition.
+Both steps are $(\epsilon/2,\delta/2)$-central DP by the choice of parameters, and together they ensure that \eqref{eq:composition-eachstep} is satisfied by composition.

-Next, we analyse the performance of \Cref{algorithm:DPregression_federated}.
+We then analyse the performance of \Cref{algorithm:DPregression_federated}.
 Note that the following required conditions

 are sufficient to guarantee that

 holds for any $k \in \{0\} \cup [K]$, this condition on $n_k$ then guarantees we can apply \Cref{lemma:DPregreesion_singlesite} for each site estimator $\hat{\beta}^{(k)}$.